 increase in drug arrests in London since the start of lockdown

 increase in children referred for support by councils in relation to modern slavery

 Before the pandemic, perpetrators might target children who were alone and about during school hours, or hanging around local shops after school.

 Now, with many schools and businesses closed, grooming has moved more online.
 It’s the same principle though.
 An older person will befriend a young person – in the real world they might buy them food or trainers, online it could be tokens or upgrades.
 The child trusts them but is indebted and controlled by their exploiter.

 With more children playing online games, using social media, and relying on messaging apps to chat with friends, the numbers of those at risk of exploitation are far greater.

-Our project workers go on police operations and and are able to start a dialogue with children found at trap houses and crime scenes.
-We let a child know that we’re not the police and we’re not social services and the child or parent then engages with us much more quickly.
+Our project workers go on police operations.
+They start a dialogue with children found at trap houses and crime scenes.
+We let a child know that we’re not the police or social services.
+We're able to engage children and their parents.

-We are able to respond to the child early so they understand what’s going on and aren’t simply arrested and defined as a criminal.
-We want these children to receive the support they need to build a brighter future.
+We respond to the child early so they understand what’s going on and aren’t simply arrested and defined as a criminal.
+We help children receive the support they need to build a brighter future.